 If you want a face-to-face catch up with a contact, Skype can provide a way of accessing free video calls to anywhere in the world.
 Many larger organisations take this concept to the next level with high definition ‘Telepresence’ systems that make it seem like you’re just sitting across the boardroom table, even if you’re dealing with someone on the other side of the world.
 Collaboration on, or presentation of projects can also be moved online – services such as WebEx or Citrix allow you to share and edit documents in real-time, or give PowerPoint presentations to a global audience simultaneously.

 The options vary in complexity and cost, from simple yet effective free tools, to fully featured collaboration suites.
 If you spend a lot on travel, the benefits could be worth exploring – and the technology isn’t just for large enterprises, SMEs can gain too.
 A great example is iSpot, a small business advisory service based in Scotland.
 With only six employees, growth was being restricted by the amount of time spent travelling to meet clients.
-By switching meetings to an online tool, employees have more time to focus on prospects and significant cost savings have been made – approaching £25,000 in saved travel costs on one project alone.
+By , employees have more time to focus on prospects and significant cost savings have been made – approaching £25,000 in saved travel costs on one project alone.

 Each business operates in its own way, so replacing all business travel won’t always be possible.
 Indeed, human nature means that a degree of face-to-face communication will probably always be crucial to forging and maintaining business relationships.
 But for those times when travel isn’t necessary, you can make significant cost savings while increasing productivity.